 Helfand noted that when there is a disaster—earthquake, hurricane, fire, etc.—there is usually an effective rapid response.
 She notes, though, that Chicago’s response to the heat wave was weighted toward neighborhoods of well-off Caucasians—hence, the 739 deaths.
 She also notes that 1995’s inequities were typical of United States’ disaster responses.

-Contemplating the word and idea ‘disaster,’ Helfand expanded the notion to include poverty, under-resourced communities, and discrimination—disasters in slow motion.
-Her proposal is simple yet daunting—provide the same type of urgent attention to those social ills as we give to our weather, flood, etc. disasters.
+Contemplating the word and idea ‘disaster,’ Helfand expands the notion to include poverty, under-resourced communities, and discrimination—’disasters in slow motion.’
+(I would add species extinctions—though, sadly, that disaster is not so slow.)
+Helfand’s proposal is simple yet daunting—provide the same type of urgent attention to those social ills as we give to our weather, flood, and fire disasters.

-The substance of Cooked is both the Chicago fire, exploration of her ideas with authorities, officials, and experts, interviews with victims, and her thoughts as she shares her responses to the information she discovers.
+The substance of Cooked is the aforementioned Chicago fire, explorations of her ideas in dialog with authorities, officials, and experts, interviews with victims, and her thoughts as she shares her responses to the information she discovers.

 In addition to the information and stories Helfand provides, her charm and empathy impacts viewers as much as the film’s overt substance.